frenetic-lang/frenetic/guide/04-OxMonitor.md

     ```
     # cd ~/src/frenetic/guide
-    # python -m SimpleHTTPServer
+    # python -m SimpleHTTPServer 80
     ```

   * In the terminal for `h2` fetch a web page from `h1`:

     ```
-    # curl 10.0.0.1/index.html
+    # curl 10.0.0.1
     ```

-    This command should succeed and in the controller's terminal, you should find that HTTP traffic is logged.
+    This command should succeed and you should find HTTP traffic logged in the controller's terminal:

-    > fill in output
+    ```
+    Seen 1 HTTP packets.
+    Seen 2 HTTP packets.
+    Seen 3 HTTP packets.
+    Seen 4 HTTP packets.
+    Seen 5 HTTP packets.
+    ...
+    ```

 - Finally, you should test to ensure that other traffic is neither blocked by the firewall nor counted by your monitor.
-To do so, kill the Web server running on `h2` and start it on a non-standard port (e.g., 8080):
+To do so, kill the Web server running on `h1` and start it on a non-standard port (e.g., 8080):

-  * On the terminal for `h2`:
+  * On the terminal for `h1`:

     ```
+    ^C
-    $ python -m SimpleHTTPServer 8080 .
+    $ python -m SimpleHTTPServer 8080
     ```

-  * On the terminal for h1, fetch a page:
+  * On the terminal for `h2`, fetch a page:

     ```
-    $ curl 10.0.0.2 8080
+    $ curl 10.0.0.1:8080
     ```

   The client should successfully download the page.
-Furthermore, in the controller terminal, you should find that no traffic is logged during this connection.
+However, none of these packets should get logged by the controller.

 ### Efficiently Monitoring Web Traffic